 - ▶ 9.4.
 "Ensure sustainable fishing" by addressing failures and opportunities in the policy, as identified in the Common Fisheries Policy reform process, by developing an ecosystem based approach to fisheries management.
 The activity will be carried out in cooperation with public authorities and stakeholders concerned and take into account the recommendations of the HELCOM Baltic Sea Action Plan, best practices and scientific knowledge including the scientific assessments by ICES and STECF.
-(Lead: Sweden; Deadline for progress review: 1 June 2010) - ➤ 9.5.
+(Lead: Sweden; Deadline for progress review: to be determined) - ➤ 9.5.
 "Encourage sustainable aquaculture production methods".
 This action is emphasised in the new Commission Communication on aquaculture and can be implemented by the European Fisheries Fund (EFF) operational programmes of the EU Member States.
-(Lead: Finland; Deadline for progress review: 1 June 2010) - ➤ 9.6.
-"Create a network on the implementation of EU food and feed legislation" to exchange information on best practises for food and feed control and discuss implementation of food and feed regulation including expanding the co-operation between the member states on contaminents and including cooperation of the stakeholders and competent authorities in drafting and applying the guides/guidelines of good practices for primary producers of feed and food in sectors/areas.
-(Lead: Finnish Ministry of Agriculture and Forestry; Deadline for progress review: to be determined) FAST TRACK - > 9.7.
-"Sustainable forest management in the Baltic Sea Region EFINORD"
+(Lead: Finland; Deadline for progress review: to be determined)

+9.7.
+"Sustainable forest management in the Baltic Sea Region - EFINORD"

-EFINORD interacts with EU especially in policy related issues and integrates forest research of the Nordic region into Europe.
+- EFINORD interacts with EU especially in policy related issues and integrates forest research of the Nordic region into Europe.
 The network should focus on sustainable forest management, reflecting regional issues; primarily biomass production and ecosystem services, which are high on the agenda for forest owners, industry, and society at large.
-(Lead: NCM/SNS; Deadline for progress review: to be determined)
+(Lead: NCM/SNS; Deadline for progress review: to be determined).

 The EFINORD flagship offers an umbrella for forest and SFM related activities in the Baltic Sea Strategy.
-The following activities are to be found under the EFINORD umbrella: "Environmental performance of wood" (Lead: Finland/Ministry of Agriculture and Forestry); "Forestry and water protection" (Lead: Sweden/Swedish Forest Agency); "Sustainable Forest Management in Kaliningrad" (Lead: Swedish Forest Agency); "Sustainability through co-operation" (Lead: Finland/Central Union of Agricultural Producers and Forest Owners); "Baltic landscape" (Lead: Sweden / Swedish Forest Agency); "Creating a Nordic-Baltic information service for forests and forestry" (Lead: Nordic Forest Research Co-operation Committee (SNS) & North European Regional Office of the European Forest Institute (EFINORD); "Management and conservation of forest tree genetic resources in the Baltic Sea Region under changing climate conditions" (Lead: Nordic Centre of Advanced Research in Forest Genetics and Tree Breeding (GeneCAR)); Sub-project 2: "Cooperation in breeding of Norway spruce" (Lead: NordGen Forest); "Hardwoods are good" (Lead: Sweden / Swedish Forest Agency)
+The following activities are to be found under the EFINORD umbrella: "Environmental performance of wood" (Lead: Finland/Ministry of Agriculture and Forestry); "Forestry and water protection" (Lead: Sweden/Swedish Forest Agency); "Sustainable Forest Management in Kaliningrad" (Lead: Swedish Forest Agency); "Baltic landscape" (Lead: Sweden / Swedish Forest Agency); "Creating a Nordic-Baltic information service for forests and forestry" (Lead: Nordic Forest Research Co-operation Committee (SNS) & North European Regional Office of the European Forest Institute (EFINORD); "Management and conservation of forest tree genetic resources in the Baltic Sea Region under changing climate conditions" (Lead: Nordic Centre of Advanced Research in Forest Genetics and Tree Breeding (GeneCAR)); Sub-project 2: "Cooperation - ➤ 9.8.

-9.8.
 "Network of institutions for management and conservation of plant genetic resources (PGR) in the BSR under changing climate conditions": The aim is to secure sustainable conservation and use of plant genetic resources relevant for food and agriculture.
 To accomplish this, networks of institutions within the region are already established to exchange and develop knowledge within the field.
 This will be expanded to include long-term cooperation for practical cost-efficient solutions in the management of GR and thereby strengthen the food security in the region.
-The first objective will be to
+The first objective will be to implement the common European database for plant genetic resources (AEGIS) promoting the utilization of the PGR in the region for breeding and research.
+This could serve as a model of regional collaboration to other European countries.
+(Cross-cutting theme B: Climate change) (Lead: NordGen.
+Deadline for finalisation: to be determined)